tufts-carpentries/python-novice-gapminder/_episodes/02-variables.md

 - "Use the built-in function `len` to find the length of a string."
 - "Python is case-sensitive."
 - "Use meaningful variable names."
+- "Use comments to add documentation to programs."
 ---
 ## Use variables to store values.